receiving your loan

 Postgraduates

-Students must have enrolled fully before the check list is signed and dated by the University.
+Students must have enrolled fully before we can confirm all steps have been completed for their Financial Aid to be disbursed.
 Students should ensure that they have brought sufficient money to cover any living costs up until the first disbursement has been received.

 The University requests that students open a UK bank account so any funds can be paid directly into it.
 There is a guide to opening a bank account in the FAQ section.